ChaseAustin/FantasyOptimizer/README.md

 This optimizer works by pulling data from several basketball stats websites.
-Each of the tables pulled is stored as a class in scriptingClasses.py.
-The links for every html used are stored in scripting_links.txt
+Each of the tables pulled is stored as a class in scrapingClasses.py.
+The links for every html used are stored in scraping_links.txt